 Convenient and readily available content like podcasts or direct newsletters to your inbox helps brands connect on a deeper level with their customers.
 It plays into the personalization customers crave and the memorable interaction with brands they’ve come to expect.

 8. Virtual Events

 Virtual events became a necessity thanks to COVID-19.
 As we move into the next phase of the pandemic, they won’t be falling away.
-Virtual events created a whole new level of accessibility, allowing brands to reach an entirely new audience.
+Thanks to advancements in supporting technologies like video conferencing and QR code invitations, virtual events have created a whole new level of accessibility, allowing brands to reach an entirely new audience.
 Increased reach means increased traffic and a better ROI making it a popular route to engage with a broader customer set.

 9. Social Media As A Channel For Purchase

 Social media continues to form a critical pillar for your digital marketing strategies.
 In 2021, platforms like Facebook and Instagram will become top channels for purchase, not just discovery.
 Both channels introduced shopping capabilities in 2020, making it easier for customers to convert without leaving the platform.

 A study by SproutSocial found that 46% of Instagram users purchased one or more products from a sponsored post.
 Online shopping tools like this have changed the game for marketers.
 Ensure you optimize your channels to drive your conversion rate.
 Lastly, harnessing the power of social media ordering not only transforms the marketing landscape but also offers an opportunity for businesses to provide a convenient and efficient shopping experience to their audience.